 Adding a new driver to an existing auto policy is also a fairly simple process, but, like with vehicles, there may be a limit on the number of drivers who can be listed on a policy.
 In order to add a new driver to your existing car insurance, you’ll need to give your provider that driver’s name, date of birth and driver’s license number, as well as any other required information.

-The cost of adding a new driver to your insurance policy will depend on a number of factors, including their age and driving habits.
-If you’re adding a teen driver to your insurance policy, you can expect a bigger cost increase, because teen drivers are notably more expensive to insure, but there are still ways to save, even with young drivers in the house.
+The cost of adding a new driver to your insurance policy will depend on a number of factors, including their age, the number of years they've had their license and their driving habits.
+If you’re adding a teen driver to your insurance policy, you can expect a bigger cost increase.
+That's because teen drivers are notably more expensive to insure, but there are still ways to save, even with young drivers in the house.

-While adding an additional car to your policy may raise your car insurance premiums, it’s usually more cost-effective than maintaining separate policies for each car and paying multiple premiums.
+Adding an additional car to your policy may raise your car insurance premiums, but it’s usually more cost-effective than maintaining separate policies for each car and paying multiple premiums.
 Many major car insurance companies offer multi-car discounts for insuring multiple vehicles on the same policy.
 It’s in their best interest to keep you as a customer and to reward you for your loyalty.

 If lowering your monthly premiums is your goal, most car insurance companies offer lots of available discounts.
 Look into which ones are available to you and make sure you’re saving as much as you can.
 Discounts available through most major carriers include: